britram/pins/draft-trammell-inip-pins.md

 with that address, if such an association exists, where the association is determined by the authority for that address.

-[EDITOR'S NOTE: DNS does this for the Internet with IN PTR records within the in-addr.arpa. and ip6.arpa. zones.
-Note the limitation of delegation on octet (IPv4) and nibble (IPv6) boundaries.
-Cite workarounds.]
+This mapping is implemented in the DNS protocol via the PTR RRTYPE.
+IPv4 mappings exist within the in-addr.arpa. zone, and IPv6 mappings in the ip6.arpa. zone.
+This mechanism has the disadvantage that delegations in IPv4 only happen on octet (8-bit) boundaries, and in IPv6 only happen on hex digit (4-bit) boundaries, which make delegations on other prefixes operationally difficult.
+[EDITOR'S NOTE: is there a citation for practical workarounds here?]

 ## Name to Name